renaissance-publishing/renaissance/content/chapters/26-items.md

 Similarly, some armors (and other garments) obscure the wearer, making it difficult to identify them.
 Armor with the **Concealing** tag provides the wearer with a +10 bonus when attempting to blend into a crowd.
 They also make it impossible to detect items concealed with Slight of Hand, and impose a -30 penalty on Read checks made against the wearer.
-(These bonuses only apply to casual inspection—such as passing a character in a crowd.
+(These bonuses only apply to casual inspection — such as passing a character in a crowd.
-They do not apply to detailed inspection—such as if a character is being searched.)
+They do not apply to detailed inspection — such as if a character is being searched.)

 Some armor is especially visible, ostentatious, or prominent; this is often true of armors that have a ritual or ceremonial role, armors that prominently bear the insignia of some clan or organization, or armors that are commonly worn during competition.
 These armors have the **Proud** tag.